Home

 Weather

 The weather doesn't vary much in Curacao.
 Good news for your Curacao diving.
 The average temperature year round is in the 80's.
 Winter temperatures have a high of 84-85F and cooling off to about 76-77 at night.
-Summer isn't much different with high temperatures in the 88-8F degree range and nighttime temperatures of 78-79F.curacao diving

 The main thing that characterizes Curacao's weather are the trade winds.
 They blow in constantly from the east and are the strongest from January through April.
 While they can cause some rough water, they are refreshing when you are sitting in the hot sun.
-The calmest times for diving is between September and December.
+The calmest times for Curacao diving is between September and December.

 Curacao has very little rainfall, averaging only about 22 inches per year.
 Rainy season, such as it is, is from October to February.
 You will probably just have some short showers, not a deluge like you can get in other parts of the Caribbean.